-2. Material and Methods
+2 Material and methods

-An increase in settling time results in tank sedimentation efficiency in which considering the appropriate size for a tank's baffle and the weir structure are two ways to improve tank efficiency.
-In this light, baffles may cause returning flow when flow reaches the baffle and weir structure, namely, extending the distance that flow travels to discharge from the basin tank.
-In this paper, the aim is to study and evaluate the Chicago basin tank which was evaluated in 2011 to analyze the basin's depth and diameter changes and its effects on effluent quality (Garcia, 2011).
-In this respect, tank properties are presented in table 1.
+An increase in settling time results in tank sedimentation efficiency; considering the appropriate size for a tank's baffle and the weir structure are two ways to improve tank efficiency.
+In this light, baffles may cause returning flow when flow reaches the baffle and weir structure, extending the distance that flow travels to discharge from the basin tank.
+In this paper, the aim is to study and evaluate the Chicago basin tank which was evaluated in 2011 to analyze the basin's depth and diameter changes and its effects on effluent quality (Liu and García, 2010).
+In this respect, tank properties are presented in Table 1.